openai/whisper/README.md

 print(result["text"])
 ```

-Internally, the `transcribe()` method reads the entire file and processes the audio with a sliding 30-second window, performing autoregressive sequence-to-sequence predictions on each window.
+Internally, the `transcribe()` method reads the entire file and processes the audio with a sliding 30-second window.
+The method performs autoregressive sequence-to-sequence predictions on each window.

-Below is an example usage of `whisper.detect_language()` and `whisper.decode()` which provide lower-level access to the model.
+Below is an example usage of `whisper.detect_language()` and `whisper.decode()` which provide lower-level access to the model:

 ```python
 import whisper